The Noether inequality for algebraic threefolds (With an Appendix by J\'{a}nos Koll\'{a}r): Proof of theorems

 \begin{proof} By Theorem \ref{thm wp} and the fact that $E'_0$ is smooth, for any integer $m>0$,

 is weakly positive.
 In particular, there is a positive integer $c$ (taking $\alpha=1$ in the definition of weak positivity) such that

-is generically globally generated on $\bF_a$.
+is generically globally generated on $\Sigma'$.
 It is clear that $\GG_m\otimes k(y)$ corresponds to a base point free linear system on $C_y={g'}^{-1}(y)$ for a general point $y\in \Sigma'$.
 Hence, by the generic global generation, we can find a global section of $\GG_m$ not vanishing on the point $E'_0\cap C_y$ for a general $y$.
-Note that $\GG_m$ can be viewed as a subsheaf of
+Note that there is a natural map induced by multiplication of sections on fibers